-Aquascaping is all about taste and sometimes less is more.
-Very often people are tempted to incorporate as many types of plants as possible, thinking that this would ensure a great visual variety, but most of the times the result is the opposite.
+Aquascaping is all about taste, and sometimes less is more.
+People are often tempted to incorporate as many types of plants as possible, thinking that this would ensure a splendid visual variety.
+Still, most of the time, the result is the opposite.
 Keeping your aquascape simple can keep it from being overcrowded.

 Keeping it simple does not mean using only one type of plant.
-Even if your intention is to create a theme, you don’t want your aquascape to look boring.
-Remember, imagination plays a key role in aquascaping!
+Even if you intend to create a theme, you don’t want your aquascape to look dull.
+Remember, imagination plays a crucial role in aquascaping!

-It’s very important to give a sense of harmony to your tank, so try to have as much open space as filled space.
+It’s essential to give a sense of harmony to your tank, so try to have as much open space as filled space.
 Avoid using only large leaf plants because they take away from the proportion and depth of your aquascape, leading to a less pleasing aesthetic.

 Aquascaping can become frustrating, but trial and error is the best way to figure out what combination of aquascaping styles and layouts work for you.
 So be ready to deconstruct and reconstruct if there’s something you don’t like about your aquascape.
 The more you experiment, the better you will get at it.

-Lighting is one of the most important pieces of aquascaping equipment.
-With crucial influence upon the health and growth of the aquascape plants, the lighting is considered to be the functioning heart of an aquarium.
+Lighting is one of the essential pieces of aquascaping equipment.
+With a crucial influence on the health and growth of the aquascape plants, the lighting is considered to be the functioning heart of an aquarium.

-As their name says it, the purpose of water filters is to remove excess food, fish waste, dangerous chemicals, and decaying organic matter within the aquarium.
+As their name says, water filters remove excess food, fish waste, dangerous chemicals, and decaying organic matter within the aquarium.
 There are three basic methods you can filter water: mechanical, biological, and chemical, and most water filters on the market involve a combination of two of them.

 The CO2 systems might be slightly costly, but they are essential for the growth of plants.
 No plant can grow without carbon dioxide.
-If you are truly passionate about aquascaping and find that you will continue it as a hobby, purchasing a good CO2 system enables them to grow their plants to their full potential.
+If you are genuinely passionate about aquascaping and find that you will continue it as a hobby, purchasing an excellent CO2 system enables them to grow their plants to their full potential.

-Aquascape plants absorb nutrients not only through their leaves, but also through their roots, which makes a correct selection of aquascaping substrate very important.
-Depending on the plants you want to grow (small foreground, tall background, etc.) the right substrate will ensure their proper size, development, and color of your plants.
+Aquascape plants absorb nutrients through their leaves and roots, which makes a correct selection of aquascaping substrate very important.
+Depending on the plants you want to grow (small foreground, tall background, etc.), the suitable substrate will ensure your plants’ proper size, development, and color.

 Sometimes plants are not enough to secure the aesthetic of an aquarium.
-Adding rocks, wood, or gravel makes them look as unique as possible.
-Arranging them in an unusual way allows you to use your creativity, but you can also follow layout guidelines.
+Adding rocks, wood, or gravel makes them look as unique.
+Unusually arranging them allows you to use your creativity, but you can also follow layout guidelines.
 Hardscape materials like driftwood or rocks are essential elements that ensure the design and layout part of the entire aquascaping process.

 The Rule of Thirds

-Aquascaping is all about creating enchanting visuals that the eye is naturally drawn to, typically from left to read.
-The rule of thirds refers to exactly how elements within our scape should be laid out in such a way that we are able to control what the eye of the viewer sees.
-In order to understand how the rule of thirds works, try to imagine your tank divided into nine equal parts by two equally-spaced horizontal lines and two equally-spaced vertical lines.
+Aquascaping is about creating enchanting visuals that the eye naturally draws to, typically from left to read.
+The rule of thirds refers to exactly how elements within our scape should be laid out in such a way that we can control what the eye of the viewer sees.
+To understand how the rule of thirds works, imagine your tank divided into nine equal parts by two equally-spaced horizontal lines and two equally-spaced vertical lines.

-The purpose of these imaginary lines is to see intersection points of the grid, where you can establish the focal point of the image.
-The focal point doesn’t have to be in the middle of the tank, as that can take away from the things going on around it.
+The purpose of these imaginary lines is to see intersection points of the grid, where you can establish the image’s focal point.
+The focal point doesn’t have to be in the middle of the tank, as that can take away from the things around it.
 A specific mark that anchors the viewer’s gaze first, and then from which the viewer’s eye can glide towards other points of interest, is necessary to create an aquascape that is appealing to the viewer.

 The Golden Ratio

-The golden ratio is a number obtained by dividing a line into two parts in such a way that if you divide the longer part by the smaller part the result is equal to the whole part divided by the longer part.
+A golden ratio is a number obtained by dividing a line into two parts so that if you divide the longer part by the minor part, the result equals the whole amount divided by the longer part.
 In both art and mathematics, as well as in nature, the golden ratio is strictly connected with the creation of a focal point.
-In aquascaping, this would be the point the eye is directed towards at a first glance.
+In aquascaping, this would be the point the eye is directed toward at first glance.

 The Focal Point

-As mentioned before, the focal point functions as an anchor for the viewer’s mind.
-It basically tells him where to look at first and where he can go from there.
+As mentioned before, the focal point is an anchor for the viewer’s mind.
+It tells him where to look at first and where he can go.
 Every aquascape should have a focal point.
 In the case of smaller tanks, there should be only one focal point and several secondary points of interest.
-When it comes to larger aquariums, it is necessary that you create more than one focal point, with one being the main point of focus.
-Too many points to focus could lead to a lack of interest to the viewer, so keeping it simple is the best option.
-The Nature, Iwagumi, or Jungle styles all start with the creation of focal points by implementing the golden ratio rule.
+When it comes to larger aquariums, you must create more than one focal point, with one being the main point of focus focal point.
+Too many points to focus on could lead to a lack of interest for the viewer.
+Keeping it simple is the best option.
+The Nature, Iwagumi, or Jungle styles start by creating focal points and implementing the golden ratio rule.

 Aquascaping offers a variety of approaches and styles.
-Each person has their own niche and their own expectations and desires for their individual aquariums.
-There are four major types of aquascapes, each of them having particular characteristics and unique features: The Dutch style, the Jungle style, the Iwagumi style and the Nature style.
+Each person has their niche and expectations and desires for their individual aquariums.
+There are four major aquascaping styles, each of which has particular characteristics and unique features: The Dutch style, the Jungle style, the Iwagumi style, and the Nature style.
 Below is a short description of these four main styles.

 The Dutch Aquarium

 Popularized in the 1930s, the Dutch aquascaping style is entirely focused on the culture and arrangement of aquatic plants.
-The Dutch style does not involve the use of driftwoods or any hardscape materials.
+The Dutch style does not involve the use of driftwood or any hardscape materials.
 The main focus is placed on the height, color, and texture of a wide variety of plants and the basic technique of construction is the terracing approach.
-It may look easy to accomplish, but aquascapers need to have a wide range of plant knowledge in order to create an aquascape that is aesthetically pleasing.
+It may look easy to accomplish, but aquascapers need a wide range of plant knowledge to create an aesthetically pleasing aquascape.

 The Jungle Aquarium

-The Jungle Aquarium is one of the simplest aquascaping styles to reproduce.
-As implied by the name, the final product should resemble the wild, untamed appearance of a jungle.
-One of the most common characteristics of the Jungle tanks is that vegetation is able to grow as it pleases and becomes quite dense, which means it requires less maintenance and enables the design to last longer.
-The Jungle style aquascape may not be the most complex of layouts, but it can become very attractive and functional over time, as numerous fish species prefer its dense vegetation environment.
+The Jungle Aquarium is one of the most straightforward aquascaping styles to reproduce.
+As implied by the name, the final product should resemble a jungle’s wild, untamed appearance.
+One of the most common characteristics of Jungle tanks is that vegetation can grow as it pleases and becomes quite dense, which requires less maintenance and enables the design to last longer.
+The Jungle style aquascape may not be the most complex of layouts.
+Still, it can become beautiful and functional over time, as numerous fish species prefer its dense vegetation environment.

 The Iwagumi Aquarium

-In contrast to the Dutch style, which only makes use of plants, the Iwagumi aquascaping style is based on an arrangement of rocks as the hardscape, their positioning being very specific using the golden ratio.
-The use of low-growing plants is very common to enhance the natural beauty.
-The typical setup for an Iwagumi aquascape involves the use of three main stones, one of which is larger, called the big Buddha, and two smaller stones.
-In order to create a sense of unity and harmony in the tank, it is important to use stones having the same color and texture.
+In contrast to the Dutch style, which only uses plants, the Iwagumi aquascaping style is based on an arrangement of rocks as the hardscape, their precise positioning using the golden ratio.
+The use of low-growing plants is widespread to enhance natural beauty.
+The typical setup for an Iwagumi aquascape involves using three main stones, one more extensive, called the big Buddha, and two smaller stones.
+To create a sense of unity and harmony in the tank, it is essential to use stones having the same color and texture.

 The Nature Aquarium

-Differentiating from the well-manicured Dutch style, the Nature aquarium style aims to create an image from the natural world.
-Most commonly, Nature aquarium aquascapes depict smaller versions of rainforests, mountains, hillsides or valleys.
-Both hardscape materials and plants play an important role in the quest for balance in the aquarium.
+Differentiating from the well-manicured Dutch style, the Nature aquarium style aims to create an image of the natural world.
+Nature aquarium aquascapes commonly depict smaller versions of rainforests, mountains, hillsides, or valleys.
+Both hardscape materials and plants play an essential role in the quest for balance in the aquarium.

-Among one of the most popular styles of freshwater tank is the Nano aquascape style.
+One of the most popular styles of the freshwater tank is the Nano aquascape style.
 This beautiful tank setup looks stunning in a smaller-sized aquarium.
-So, if you prefer smaller tank displays or are working with limited space, aquascaping using a Nano style is a fun and rewarding process.
-In addition, hobbyists that opt for this beautiful aquascape style get to enjoy beautiful plants and schools of smaller teeming fish.
+So, if you prefer smaller tank displays or are working with limited space, aquascaping using a Nano style is fun and rewarding.
+In addition, hobbyists that opt for this beautiful aquascape style enjoy beautiful plants and schools of smaller teeming fish.